luohaha/libel/README.md

 # libel
 An event-driven library.
-Libel execute a callback function when a specific event happen on a file descriptor.
+Libel execute a callback function when a specific event happen on a file descriptor, or a sepcific signal happen.
+And also after a timeout has been reached.

 ###install